Opioid epidemic in the United States: History

 In 2016, around 64,000 Americans died from overdoses, 21 percent more than the approximately 53,000 in 2015.
 By comparison, the figure was 16,000 in 2010, and 4,000 in 1999.
 While death rates varied by state, in 2017 public health experts estimated that nationwide over 500,000 people could die from the epidemic over the next 10 years.
 In Canada, half of the overdoses were accidental, while a third were intentional.
 The remainder were unknown.
 Many of the deaths are from an extremely potent opioid, fentanyl, which is trafficked from Mexico.
 The epidemic cost the United States an estimated $504 billion in 2015.

 In 2017, around 70,200 Americans died from drug overdose.
 28,466 deaths were associated with synthetic opioids such as fentanyl and fentanyl analogs, 15,482 were associated with heroin use, 17,029 with prescription opioids (including methadone), 13,942 with cocaine use, and 10,333 with psychostimulants (including methamphetamine).

+In 2021, there was an increase in overdose deaths; more than 106,000 drug-related overdoses occurred, including deaths caused by both illegal and prescribed opioids.
+Of this, 70,601 deaths were caused by synthetic opioids primarily fentanyl.
+Additionally, 32,537 overdose deaths involved stimulants like cocaine or psychostimulants with abuse potential (primarily methamphetamine).

 Between 2017 and 2019, rappers Lil Peep, Mac Miller, and Juice Wrld died of drug overdoses related to opioids.
-William D. Bodner of the Drug Enforcement Administration's Los Angeles field division and special agent in charge of the investigation into Miller's death said in a statement, “The tragic death of Mac Miller is a high-profile example of the tragedy that is occurring on the streets of America every day.”
+William D. Bodner of the Drug Enforcement Administration's Los Angeles field division and special agent in charge of the investigation into Miller's death said in a statement, "The tragic death of Mac Miller is a high-profile example of the tragedy that is occurring on the streets of America every day."

+In 2023, the Biden administration announced a crackdown on Mexican drug cartels smuggling fentanyl into the United States.
+The Biden administration also targeted Chinese companies importing chemicals used to make fentanyl.
+Rahul Gupta led White House efforts to combat the opioid epidemic.

 Heroin

-Between 4–6% of people who misuse prescription opioids turn to heroin, and 80% of heroin addicts began abusing prescription opioids.
+Between 4 and 6% of people who misuse prescription opioids turn to heroin, and 80% of heroin addicts began abusing prescription opioids.
 Many people addicted to opioids switch from taking prescription opioids to heroin because heroin is less expensive and more easily acquired on the black market.

 Women are at a higher risk of overdosing on heroin than men.
 Overall, opioids are among the biggest killers of every race.

 Heroin use has been increasing over the years.
 An estimated 374,000 Americans used heroin in 2002–2005, and this estimate grew to nearly double where 607,000 of Americans had used heroin in 2009–2011.
+During the first two waves of the opioid epidemic, heroin use increased among non-Hispanic Whites but decreased among non-White groups; additionally during this time, the vulnerability for overdose shifted to younger age groups.
 In 2014, it was estimated that more than half a million Americans had an addiction to heroin.